MikeMundy/DevEnviro/README.md

   * Dev build with hot reloading from Express server
   * Distribution build with bundling and minification, with Express server
 * SCSS
-* Supports all scripts in TypeScript (code files as well as build scripts).
+* TypeScript for all scripts (code files as well as build scripts) with linting via TSLint.

 ## Git Flow Command Examples